Presidency of Jimmy Carter: 1980 re-election campaign

+Lost re-election and transition period

 Polling remained close throughout September and October, but Reagan's performance in the October 28 debate and Carter's failure to win the release of the Iranian hostages gave Reagan the momentum entering election day.
 Reagan won 50.7 percent of the popular vote and 489 electoral votes, Carter won 41 percent of the popular vote and 49 electoral votes, and Anderson won 6.6 percent of the popular vote.
 Reagan carried all but a handful of states, and performed especially well among Southern whites.
 The size of Reagan's victory surprised many observers, who had expected a close race.
 Voter turnout reached its lowest point since the 1948 presidential election, a reflection of the negative attitudes many people held towards all three major candidates.
-In the concurrent congressional elections, Republicans won control of the Senate for the first time since the 1950s.
+In the concurrent congressional elections, the Senate went Republican for the first time since the 1950s.
 Carter, meanwhile, was the first elected president to lose re-election since Herbert Hoover in 1932.